marco-willi/camera-trap-data-pipeline/docs/aggregations.md

 |p_users_saw_a_species| Proportion of users who saw/id'd a species.
 |pielous_evenness_index| The Pielou Evenness Index or 0 for unanimous vote
 |n_users_classified_this_subject | Number of users that classified this subject
-|species_is_plurality_consensus | Flag indicating a plurality consensus for this species (normally only species with a 1 are relevant)
+|species_is_plurality_consensus | Flag indicating a plurality consensus for this species -- a value of 0 indicates a minority vote (meaning a different species is more likely)

 ## Aggregate Annotations (plurality algorithm)